tnscorcoran/springboot-quarkus-serverless/README.md

 We then push our native application as container to the popular Quay container registry and from there we pull it into a KNative Serverless application running on Red Hat's industry leading Kubernetes distribution, OpenShift.

 ## Prerequisites
-To run this demo, you'll need Java (I use version 8), Maven and GraalVM installed.
+To run the first part of this demo, you'll need Java (I use version 8), Maven and GraalVM installed.
+To run the second part, you'll need an OpenShift 4.4 cluster.
+I recommend [Codeready Containers](https://developers.redhat.com/products/codeready-containers/overview) for a local cluster or [try.openshift.com](https://www.openshift.com/try) for a full production ready cluster.

 ## Steps